 Furthermore, as-yet-unknown feedbacks may start to kick in.
 As an example, submarine earthquakes and volcanoes could add nutrients into the water that feed methane-producing (methanogenic) microbes.
 A recent study found that expansion of such microbes could have played a large role in the end-Permian extinction, and that it was catalyzed by increased availability of nickel associated with volcanism.
 Authors support their hypothesis with an analysis of carbon isotopic changes leading up to the extinction, phylogenetic analysis of methanogenic archaea, and measurements of nickel concentrations in South China sediments.

 5. Need for comprehensive and effective action

-The situation calls for comprehensive and effective action as discussed at the Climate Plan blog.
+The situation is dire and calls for comprehensive and effective action as described at the Climate Plan.